gmcnaughton/circbuf/README.md

-# Circ Buf
+# Circbuf

-`circbuf` implements a simple circular buffer.
+`circbuf` implements a simple circular buffer in Go.
 Operations in this library are not thread-safe.

 ### Installation